tomsteg/git-commands/README.md

-This repository conains notes to useful git commands and configurations.
+This repository contains notes to often used git commands and configurations.